ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.
+Note: some keys can only be used for attestation purposes, hence should not be mistaken for device identities.
 ~~~ cddl
 {::include cddl/attest-key-triple-record.cddl}
 ~~~